sabel2-0/serviceease/markdowns/REQUESTER_INTERFACE_IMPROVEMENTS.md

 # Requester Interface Improvements

 ## Overview
-The requester interface has been completely redesigned to provide a better user experience with clear navigation, comprehensive dashboards, and easy access to all features.
+The institution_user interface has been completely redesigned to provide a better user experience with clear navigation, comprehensive dashboards, and easy access to all features.

 ## What's New